wp-plugins/the-welcomizer/readme.txt

 - The export 'file name' is not multilingual ready.
 - The file uploader plugin is not ready for translation.

+Have you done something cool with The Welcomizer and would like to share it with others?

+Send me your link at `wordpress [at] sebastien-laframboise [dot] com` and I will add it right here for all to see:

+----Your-Link----

 Thanks for your feedback and support!

 Stay tuned, and do your updates...